arm/ai-ml-sdk-scenario-runner/docs/source/json.rst

       //...
   }

-You can load complete graphs via the VGF Lib Decoder.
+You can load complete graphs via the VGF Library Decoder.
 The complete graphs are specified as VGF files.
 For some use cases, you should substitute placeholder shader nodes in the graph for specific shaders.